- Why Us?

 Available in a wide variety of sizes and configurations, containers are typically 8 feet high and can range in length from 7 feet to 20 feet.

 The majority of containers include a steel frame, steel and aluminum composite panels, roll-up doors, and a translucent plastic roof.
-To ensure that they are weather-proof, so they protect the contents inside while stored outdoors.
+Ensure that they are weather-proof so that they protect the contents inside while stored outdoors.

 A truck outfitted with some form of a container lift system is the second essential component of a portable storage business.
-The lift system must be able to lift fully loaded containers without tilting and transport them securely.
+The lift system must be able to lift fully loaded containers without tilting.
+It also must transport them securely.

-Even though customers rent containers and place them at their site, a location is needed to store containers between rentals along with the delivery truck.
+Even though customers rent containers and place them at their site, a location is needed to store the containers and trucks between rentals.

-Because containers can be stored outside, a building is not required—making a parking lot or easement a possible real estate opportunity.
+Because containers can be stored outside, a building is not required.
+This makes a parking lot or easement a possible real estate opportunity.

 Securing the area with fencing and security cameras is also a good idea to protect the investment.
-Be sure to know the local zoning rules and restrictions and transportation regulations in the area.
+Be sure to know the local area's rules, regulations, and restrictions for zoning and transportation.

-If you don’t plan on being a hands-on owner, then staff will be needed to schedule and coordinate deliveries, drive the truck and manage business operations.
+Unless you plan on doing everything yourself, you’ll have to hire staff to schedule and coordinate deliveries, drive the truck, answer the phone, and manage business operations.

 The software system used to manage the business is crucial as you’ll need to coordinate pick-ups and deliveries and bill multiple customers.

 Your business won’t take off and grow if you don’t market it.
-The centerpiece of your marketing plan will be through the Internet.
+Self storage marketing revolves around websites, and portable storage will as well.